peckto/gdar/README.md

 manual
 ------
-Open a dar archive by clicking the open button. </br>
+Open a dar archive by clicking the open button. <br>
-Please be patient while the index (catalogue) of the archive is being read. </br>
+Please be patient while the index (catalogue) of the archive is being read. <br>
-The symbol in front of the Name column indicates whether this is a file or a folder. </br>
+The symbol in front of the Name column indicates whether this is a file or a folder. <br>
-By double clicking on a folder you can move into this directory. </br>
+By double clicking on a folder you can move into this directory. <br>
-By clicking the Up button you can change into the parent directory. </br>
+By clicking the Up button you can change into the parent directory. <br>
-Use the switch to display hidden files. </br>
+Use the switch to display hidden files. <br>
-To extract a file or folder select it and click the button Extract and choose a destination. </br>
+To extract a file or folder select it and click the button Extract and choose a destination. <br>
 The info button (light bulb) should give you a brief overview of the archvie. (todo)

 known bugs